-Hub's account management group works with pricing and operations to enhance Hub's customer margins.
-We are working on margin enhancement projects including using the most cost effective drayage carriers, improving utilization, improving our accessorial management, reducing empty miles and routinely reviewing and improving low margin loads.
+Hub's account management group works with pricing, sales and operations to enhance Hub's customer margins.
+We are working on margin enhancement projects including using the most cost effective drayage carriers, improving utilization, improving our accessorial management, reducing empty miles, improving network balance and routinely reviewing and improving low margin loads.

-Hub's top 50 customers represent approximately 64% of the Hub segment revenue for the year ended December 31, 2016.
+Hub's top 50 customers represent approximately 66% of the Hub segment revenue for the year ended December 31, 2017.
 We use various performance indicators to manage our business.
 We closely monitor margin and gains and losses for our top 50 customers.
-We also evaluate on-time performance, cost per load and daily sales outstanding by customer account.
+We also evaluate on-time performance, customer service, cost per load and daily sales outstanding by customer account.
 Vendor cost changes and vendor service issues are also monitored closely.

-Mode has approximately 182 agents, consisting of 102 sales/operating agents, known as Independent Business Owners ("IBOs"), who sell and operate the business throughout North America and 80 sales only agents.
+Mode has approximately 173 agents, consisting of 99 sales/operating agents, known as Independent Business Owners ("IBOs"), who sell and operate the business throughout North America, and 74 sales only agents.
 Mode also has a temperature protected services division operated out of our Oak Brook, IL headquarters and corporate offices in Memphis, TN and Dallas, TX.
-Mode's top 20 customers represent approximately 39% of the Mode segment revenue for the year ended December 31, 2016.
+Mode's top 20 customers represent approximately 39% of the Mode segment revenue for the year ended December 31, 2017.
 We closely monitor revenue and margin for these customers.
 We believe Mode brings us highly complementary service offerings, more scale and a talented sales channel that allows us to better reach small and midsize customers.